moxenseya/Unity_Arkanoid/README.md

 # Unity - Arkanoid
 Arkanoid is an arcade game released by Taito in 1986.
 It expanded upon Atari's Breakout games of the 1970s by adding power-ups, different types of bricks, a variety of level layouts, and more sculpted, layered visuals.
 The title refers to a doomed mother ship from which the player's ship, the Vaus, escapes.
 [Wikipedia](https://en.wikipedia.org/wiki/Arkanoid)

-This project is a recreation of this famous arcade shooter game
+This project is a recreation of this famous arcade shooter game, as part of Ben Tristem's Unity Developer Course

 ## Features